device42/carbonite-migrate/README.md

 6. If you never ran a PowerShell script before, you will need to perform the following steps:

-    -   Start Windows PowerShell with the "Run as Administrator" option.
-Only members of the Administrators group on the computer can change the execution policy.
+    -   **Start Windows PowerShell with the "Run as administrator" option.** Only members of the Administrators group on the computer can change the execution policy.